 This guest post is contributed from No Foundations, Please.
 Sara is an expat from Italy living in London and she writes about her journey and adventures.
-She has given us a taste of London in this post of hers!
+She has given us a taste of London in this walking guide (post) of hers!
 Be sure to check out the full article as well as any other London information on her site.

-If you have one day and not sure what to do, this is the itinerary for you about London!
-Or if you will be in London a few days and just want to schedule things out, this itinerary of London will help you do that!
+If you have one day and not sure what to do, this is the itinerary (walking guide) for you about London!
+Or if you will be in London a few days and just want to schedule things out, this itinerary (walking guide) of London will help you do that!

 “I’m excited because today I will tell you more about my favourite area of London.”
 Sara writes,